TerryS94/dll-toolkit/README.md

 #ifdef DirectX9
         auto* device = GetGameDevicePtr();
-        app.Set_TargetWindowInfo("Call of Duty 4 X", "CoD4");//example for the game 'Call of Duty 4'
+		//a setter for both window title and classname for CreateWindowExA hook to handle reloading renderer app.Set_TargetWindowInfo("Call of Duty 4 X", "CoD4");//example for the game 'Call of Duty 4' app.UpdateDirectXDevice(device);
-        app.UpdateDirectXDevice(device);
 #elifdef DirectX11
         app.Update_HWND(GetWindowHandle());
-		app.Set_TargetWindowInfo("game window title", "window class name");
+		//a setter for both window title and classname for CreateWindowExA hook to handle reloading renderer app.Set_TargetWindowInfo("game window title", "window class name");
 		//dx device and context are derived from the swapchain app.UpdateDirectXSwapChain(*reinterpret_cast<IDXGISwapChain**>(0x35E5F94));//example for BO2 Plutonium version
 #elifdef AnyOpenGLActive
-        app.Set_TargetWindowInfo("MX Bikes", "Core Window Class");//example for the game 'MX Bikes' app.SetGLSLVersion("#version 330 core");
+		//a setter for both window title and classname for CreateWindowExA hook to handle reloading renderer app.Set_TargetWindowInfo("MX Bikes", "Core Window Class");//example for the game 'MX Bikes' app.SetGLSLVersion("#version 330 core");
 #endif